 Weekly Reading Assignments (30% Total)

 There is one reading per week, to be completed well in advance of the class discussion on Friday.
-On the first day of classes, students must sign up to be the lead discussant (10%) for one reading, and the supporting discussant (10% each) for a second and a third reading.
+On the first day of classes, students must sign up to be the lead discussant (10%) for one reading, and the supporting discussant (10% each) for a second reading.
 The lead discussant’s role is to prepare, in advance, prompts for discussion and steer the conversation to insightful and nuanced readings or the texts.
 The supporting discussants’ collaborate with the lead discussant in creating a lively class discussion.
 Together the discussants have flexibility to plan creative engagements with the readings for peers.

 Project Portfolio (60% Total)